 When it’s time to apply an herbicide, or maybe a pesticide, insecticide or fungicide, you want to ensure you’re getting the most out of every droplet that leaves the sprayer.

 Are you including an adjuvant in your tank mix?
 How do you know if you should?

 An adjuvant is a non-pesticide product added to a spray tank mix that enhances the performance of the spray solution.
 They often improve spray mix characteristics – such as spreading, penetration or droplet size – or reduce any potential application problems from the spray mix itself, thus increasing effectiveness.
 Examples of adjuvants include surfactants, oils, buffers, and defoaming agents.

-Activator adjuvants improve the action of a pesticide product.
-These improvements encourage absorption and efficacy.
-Surfactants, oils and nitrogen-based fertilizers all fall into this category.
+Activator adjuvants improve the action of a pesticide product by encouraging absorption and efficacy.
+This category of adjuvants includes: